Application Instructions for First-Year International Applicants

 Sending Your Scores

 Applicants admitted based on self-reported scores must submit official test scores before the Fall semester begins if they choose to enroll.
-The Admission Office will verify self-reported scores against self-reported records, and students will be notified in case of any discrepancies.
+The Admission Office will verify self-reported scores against official records and will notify students of any discrepancies.

 English Proficiency Requirement Waiver Request